SilasWW/DISYS/Hand-in-03/README.md

 # How to run the program:

 To run the program, you must first add the server.
 You do so by running the command: `go run server/server.go -port <port-number>`.
-We recommend using port number 5454 like this: `go run server/server.go -port 5454`
+We have had success using port number 5454 like this: `go run server/server.go -port 5454`

 Secondly you add a number of clients.
 The following command: `go run client/client.go -cPort <client-port> -sPort <server-port>`, adds one client.
 The 'server-port' must match the port-number you assigned the server.
 Each client you add, must have its own port-number.